pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 For Contoso, it is important to keep in mind that TDE keys are intrinsic to some HADR like cross-region Auto-Failover and Geo-replication configurations as the same key must be applied to all instances within the configuration.

 **TDE and AE Key Rotation**

-Key rotation cannot be accomplished via Azure Portal - can be done using TSQL, Azure Powershell, and Azure CLI.
-Be sure to understand the documentation on this prior to implementation.
+Key rotation cannot be accomplished via Azure Portal - can be accomplished using script in either TSQL, Azure Powershell, and Azure CLI.
+The process for this is relatively simple but is beyond the scope of this exercise.
+Prior to implementing a BYOK solution, operator teams should be sure to read the documentation and understand the process on this topic prior to implementation.

-For Contoso, it is important to keep in mind that AE and TDE keys are intrinsic to HADR and backup/restore operations as well so old keys should be archived using AKV versioning to ensure access to backups.
+For Contoso, it is important to keep in mind that AE and TDE keys are intrinsic to HADR and backup/restore operations as well so old keys should be archived using AKV versioning to ensure proper access to backups.

 **How would you control access to data, cloud resources, and LOB applications within the organization as well as reducing authorization management overhead?**